jonathantorres/Dotfiles/docs/vim.md

 `]]` - move to next code block
 `{{` - move to next empty line
 `}}` - move to previous empty line
+`H` - move to the highest line on the screen
+`M` - move to the middle line on the screen
+`L` - move to the lowest line on the screen
 `^d` - scroll down (half a page)
 `^u` - scroll up (half a page)
 `^y` - scroll up (one line)